aclai-lab/SoleData.jl/docs/src/datasets.md

 AbstractMultiModalDataset
 grouped_variables
 data
-dimension
+dimensionality
 ```

 ## [Unlabeled Datasets](@id man-unlabeled-datasets)

 In *unlabeled datasets*
-there is no label variable, and all of the variables (also called *feature variables*,
+there is no labeling variable, and all of the variables (also called *feature variables*,
 or *features*) have equal role in the representation.
 These datasets are used in
 [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) contexts,